SahilPatil7777/chai-aur-react/notes/notes.md

 ## virtual DOM

-\*\* - in virtual dom is track or trace the dom in tree like structure and the value which change cutoff and then fixed in dom again.
+\*\* - virtual dom is track or trace the dom in tree like structure and the value which change cutoff and then fixed in dom again.

-\*\* - createRoot is used to create dom like structure behind the scene. it compare main dom and he created dom and update the think which is update in ui.
+\*\* - createRoot is used to create dom like structure behind the scene. it compare main dom with he created dom and update the think which is update in ui.

 \*\*- hook's are used to update ui on many places.